Green Mussels Recipe

 • Salt and Pepper

-If you're short on time, place the mussels in a large bowl of cold water.
-Change the water every 15 minutes and they should be ready in about 45 minutes.
+• To thaw the mussels, transfer them from the freezer to the refrigerator and let them sit overnight.
+If you're short on time, place them in a large bowl of cold water, changing the water every 15 minutes; they should be ready in about 30 minutes.
+Once thawed, pat them dry with a paper towel.

-I cooked these green mussels in a 12-inch cast-iron skillet.
-If you are cooking over two pounds, use a 6 or 8-quart pot that has a tight-fitting lid.
+TIP: I cooked these green mussels in a 12-inch cast-iron skillet.
+If you are cooking over two pounds of mussels, use a 6 or 8-quart pot with a tight-fitting lid.

 1. If you have prosecco or champagne, either can be used in place of the wine.